cabforum/cabforum.org/content/posts/2023/2023-07-21-minutes-of-the-f2f-59-meeting-in-redmon-wa-usa-6-8-june-2023-validation-sc-8-june.md

 - Jeremy replied that if you make the terms enforceable then you are basically stating that CAs can’t issue their own certs.
 Jeremy continued to explain that the Terms of Use was added historically to support Wells Fargo and suggested that the terms can be consolidated to make them clearer.
 - Ben suggested that you could phrase it as the subscriber has accepted or acknowledged the terms of use which Dimitris agreed with.
 - Ben explained that historically, Wells Fargo couldn’t sign a legally enforceable agreement within an organization so the Wells Fargo legal department suggested introducing a concept called the Terms of Use as a path forward.
-- Dustin suggested that we consolidate and have some language around enforcement and acceptance .
+- Dustin suggested that we consolidate and have some language around enforcement and acceptance.
 Dustin presented some example language and asked for comment.
 - Martijn read the definition of Subscriber Agreement aloud and asked if that definition already describes the terms of use.
 - Ben replied that yes cleaning up the definition of Subscriber Agreement may have been missed when Terms of Use was added which has led to the current state.
-- Ben provided more examples and suggested that the word “executed” should be replaced with the world “accepted”..
+- Ben provided more examples and suggested that the word “executed” should be replaced with the word “accepted”.
 This change in terminology originates with the Validation Working Group discussion on how to better integrate the subscriber agreement into various certificate issuance flow.
 - Dustin explained various forms of acceptance with different degrees of automation.
-- Ben proposed that “if Terms of “Use aren’t ”legally enforceable“ what do we gain/lose from acceptance via a flag set on an automated certificate request?”
+- Ben proposed that “if Terms of Use aren’t “legally enforceable” what do we gain/lose from acceptance via a flag set on an automated certificate request?”
 - Dimitris replied that I think we had a very nice discussion about one of these issues and restated that nothing is configured out of thin air and scripts are executed, configured and/or created by humans.
 - David agreed and added that someone must have configured the system.
 David went on to say that is the nature of how software works on the modern web.
 There is very clear consensus that implicit agreements are legally enforceable as long as someone configures the system and would take the logged consent as valid.
 - Dustin replied that if you have automation via a true or false flag, there is no mechanism to force the user to actually read or view the agreement as they would have with a click-through on a website
-- David replied that it would depend on if the ACME workflow. was the only place that a subscriber or applicant can view the Subscriber Agreement.
+- David replied that it would depend on if the ACME workflow was the only place that a subscriber or applicant can view the Subscriber Agreement.
 As an example, his CA hosts the document on the website.
 - Dustin asked if the Subscriber agreement is on a website could the user accept it once when registering an account or is it something that must be done with each request.
 - Martijn commented that if it’s done automatically by script then someone has written the script.
 We have to be careful about accepting the agreement since a developer might say “yes” without understanding what exactly they are agreeing to.
 - Tobias added that this sounds like a legal question and we should ask an expert.
 What we need it is to be binding and whether a human is required is a secondary question